 - 1. The school's safeguarding and child protection policy and procedures (most recent version) - 2.
-Part 1 of Keeping Children Safe In Education (Sept 24 or Annex A (staff are assigned which of these sections they are required to read by the Head Teacher) - 3.
-Annex B Keeping Children Safe In Education (Sept 24) - 4.
+Part 1 of Keeping Children Safe In Education (Sept 24 or Annex A (staff are assigned which of these sections they are required to read by the Head teacher/Principal)

+- 3. Annex B Keeping Children Safe In Education (Sept 24) - 4.
 Annex C the role of the Designated Safeguarding Lead and deputy/deputies (KCSIE Sept 24) - 5.
-Staff code of conduct

-- 6. Acceptable use policy (for use of technology and devices) - 7.
+Staff code of conduct/staff behaviour policy - 6.
+Acceptable use policy (for use of technology and devices) - 7.
 The safeguarding response for children missing in education (from the school's attendance policy) - 8.
-The school's behaviour policy and procedures
+The school's pupil/student behaviour policy and procedures